mh-salari/et_simul-1.01/README.md

 ## Archive Notice

-The original download link `https://webmail.inb.uni-luebeck.de/inb-toolsdemos/FILES/et-simul-1.01.zip` is no longer accessible.
+The original download link `https://webmail.inb.uni-luebeck.de/inb-toolsdemos/FILES/et-simul-1.01.zip` or `https://www.inb.uni-luebeck.de/tools-demos/et_simul.zip` are no longer accessible.
 This file was downloaded from the Wayback Machine and reuploaded here.

 **Wayback Machine archive:**
 ```